 Adoptive and foster parents have the right to take bonding leave at any point within the first 12 months following a child’s placement for adoption or foster care.

 You also may be able to take paid family leave prior to a child’s formal placement to facilitate the adoption, such as to meet with an attorney or social worker or travel to another country to complete the adoption.
-If a child has two parents, each parent (of any gender) has the right to up to eight weeks of paid family leave.
+If a child has two parents, each parent (of any gender) has the right to up to ten weeks of paid family leave.

 What family members can leave be taken to care for?